2024 in climate change: Projections

 In a 2024 survey, 76.3% of responding IPCC lead authors and review editors projected at least 2.5 °C of global warming by 2100; only 5.79% forecast warming of 1.5 °C or less.

+Though Europe and North America have the most potential venues for Olympic Winter Games, a study published in 2024 projected that a higher portion of those venues will be climatically unreliable because of global warming.